abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 ---

-## Priority Queue
+## Priority Queue (Heap)

-It's a data structure where each element has a priority.
-Elements with higher priorities are served before elements with lower priorities.
+It's a type of queue where each element has a priority associated with it.
+Elements with higher priorities are served before elements with lower priorities (Arranged based on their priority).

 - When element is added to the queue, it's provided with `associated priority (key)` and `inserted` in such a way that the `highest priority` element is always at the `front` of the queue.
 - ex with `binary-heap`:
   ![priority-queue](./img/priority-queue.png)
 - Usage:

-  - Priority queues are often used in real-time systems, where the order in which elements are processed can have significant consequences.
+  - Priority queues are often used in **real-time systems**, where the order in which elements are processed can have significant consequences.
 They are also used in algorithms to improve their efficiencies like `Dijkstra’s algorithm` for finding the shortest path in a graph.

 - Priority Queue is an extension of the queue with the following properties: